Frequently asked questions about RTB...

 Will I fit in?

 Yes.
 The one thing our team members have in common is their desire to do something fun and challenging.
-Multisport seems to draw those types of people and you’re probably one of them.
+Multisport seems to draw those types of people and since you're reading this, you’re probably one of them.

 I normally do pretty well at races.
 Will I fit in too?

 We have a group of athletes on the team that manage to snatch some local overall race wins and age group placings.
 If you’re one of those types, we’d love to have you.
 So would our sponsors when they see pictures of you in an RTB uniform zooming across the finish line or standing on a podium with an award in your hand.